alecthomas/entityx/README.md

 ## Recent Notable Changes

+- 2013-08-21 - Remove dependency on `boost::signal` and switch to embedded [Simple::Signal](http://timj.testbit.eu/2013/cpp11-signal-system-performance/).
 - 2013-08-18 - Destroying an entity invalidates all other references
 - 2013-08-17 - Python scripting, and a more robust build system

-See the [ChangeLog](https://github.com/alecthomas/entityx/blob/master/CHANGELOG.md) for details.
+See the [ChangeLog](https://github.com/alecthomas/entityx/blob/master/CHANGES.md) for details.

 ## Overview